 Our eyes see shapes with perspective (3D glasses optional), so what better way to draw these shapes than through corner or perspective drawings?

-Telling you that the picture above you is a cube would be unnecessary.
+Telling you that the picture above is a cube would be unnecessary.
 You know it's a cube.
 You've seen it a million times in your freezer's ice tray.
 But that's exactly the point: to draw shapes the way we see them.

 So what if we had orthogonal drawings and we wanted to find out the perspective drawing of the shape?
 Let's say we have this orthogonal drawing: